triplecanopy/b-ber/packages/b-ber-cli/README.md

 #### `build`

-Create an ePub, mobi, PDF, or all file formats.
+Create an ePub, mobi, PDF or all file formats.

 ```
 bber build [type]